 /ENV: environment variable, defaults to PATH

-For example, say that you have your Sysinternal tools in C:\Bin\Sysinternals and you want to add them to the PATH.
+For example, say that your Sysinternal tools are in C:\Bin\Sysinternals and you want to add them to the PATH.
 Simply do:

 pathed /append C:\Bin\Sysinternals /machine

-If you want to add them to the user PATH system instead, then do:
+To add them to the user PATH system instead:

 pathed /append C:\Bin\Sysinternals /user

 If you want to know what’s in the PATH before you start editing, pathed does that equally well.
-Simply use pathed.
 Typing pathed without any arguments gives you a clean readable list of the machine PATH:

 C:\Users\demetris>pathed